 2-Step keeps both you and the University safer by adding an extra layer of security to the sign-in process.

-Services already requiring 2-Step:
+Services that require 2-Step:

-- Required for students in Office 365
+- Required for all faculty, staff and students in Office 365

 - Student Financials in ConnectCarolina (Duo)